 Kukicha Tea: Stem Tea

-Kukicha green tea has a rich history rooted in Japan's tea culture, characterized by principles of sustainability and resourcefulness.
+Kukicha tea has a rich history rooted in Japan's tea culture, characterized by principles of sustainability and resourcefulness.

 The tea's origins can be traced to the practice of utilizing discarded parts of the tea plant.
 Historically, the focus was on plucking and processing tender leaves for teas like sencha or matcha, leaving behind stems, stalks, and twigs as waste.